enjoiz/XXEinjector/README.md

   --rport	    Remote host's TCP port.
 Use this argument only for requests without Host header and for non-default values. (--rport=8080)

   --oob		    Out of Band exploitation method.
 FTP is default.
 FTP can be used in any application.
 HTTP can be used for bruteforcing and enumeration through directory listing in Java < 1.7 applications.
 Gopher can only be used in Java < 1.7 applications. (--oob=http/ftp/gopher)
   --direct	    Use direct exploitation instead of out of band.
 Unique mark should be specified as a value for this argument.
 This mark specifies where results of XXE start and end.
-Specify --xml to see how XML in request file should look like. (--direct=UNIQUEMARK)
+Specify --direct-xml to see how XML in request file should look like or --localdtd-xml if you want to use local DTD during exploitation.
+In case of any problems with start and end marks when special characters are present in reponse before or after output data please use Burp Proxy match and replace option to replace that. (--direct=UNIQUEMARKSTART,UNIQUEMARKEND)
   --cdata	    Improve direct exploitation with CDATA.
 Data is retrieved directly, however OOB is used to construct CDATA payload.
 Specify --cdata-xml to see how request should look like in this technique.
   --2ndfile	    File containing valid HTTP request used in second order exploitation. (--2ndfile=/tmp/2ndreq.txt) --phpfilter	Use PHP filter to base64 encode target file before sending.